Minimally Invasive

 A: Most patients wear a sling for 4–6 weeks to protect the repair and promote healing, but this can vary depending on the severity of the tear and surgical technique.

-A: While recovery varies, most patients can resume sports or strenuous activity between 4–6 months post-surgery.
+A: While recovery varies, most patients can begin lifting and strengthening after 3 months and are usually fully healed to resume sports or strenuous activity between 4–6 months post-surgery.
 Dr. Ratner will guide your return based on your progress and goals.